NativeScript/docs-v7/docs/ui/professional-ui-components/ng-DataForm/Editors/dataform-editors-overview.md

 <snippet id='angular-dataform-editors-code'/>

 Note that the {% typedoc_link classes:EntityProperty,member:valuesProvider %} property will be taken into consideration only for editors that support predefined list of values.
-These editors are {% typedoc_link enums:EditorType,member:Picker %}, {% typedoc_link enums:EditorType,member:SegmentedEditor %}, {% typedoc_link enums:EditorType,member:List %} and {% typedoc_link enums:EditorType,member:AutoCompleteInline %}.
+These editors are {% typedoc_link enums:DataFormEditorType,member:Picker %}, {% typedoc_link enums:DataFormEditorType,member:SegmentedEditor %}, {% typedoc_link enums:DataFormEditorType,member:List %} and {% typedoc_link enums:DataFormEditorType,member:AutoCompleteInline %}.
 You can read more about the providers [here]({% slug dataform-editors-providers-angular %} "RadDataForm value providers").

 ## Converters